 The trustee manages any assets placed into the trust.
 Unlike an executor, their job lasts until the funds are gone.
 The trust may also lay out additional responsibilities.
-If the grantor is healthy, they can act as trustee, typically to a revocable trust.
-However, they should appoint a co-trustee in case they, the grantor, pass away or becomes incapacitated.
+If the grantor is healthy, they can act as a trustee, typically to a revocable trust.
+However, they should appoint a co-trustee in case they, the grantor, pass away or become incapacitated.

 Transfer Your Assets To The Trust